Othenio Abel: Political attitude and National Socialism

-Already as a student, Abel took part in anti-semitic riots at the University of Vienna, during the Badeni-crisis of 1897.
+Already as a student, Abel took part in antisemitic riots at the University of Vienna, during the Badeni-crisis of 1897.
 After the First World War, now a professor, he gave voice to his fear of a power takeover by "Communists, Social Democrats and Jews and more Jews tied to both".
 As the journalist Klaus Taschwer publicized in 2012, Abel was responsible for the founding of a secret group of 18 professors that sought to frustrate the research and careers of left-wing and Jewish scientists.
 The rise in violence of National Socialist student groups towards Jewish students in 1934 were met with sympathy by Abel.
 When such attacks began to be directed at Catholic and international students as well, Abel, now the university rector, was forced into early retirement by the Austrofascist board.
 This caused him to emigrate to Germany and accept the post in Göttingen.

 He visited Vienna again in 1939, after the Anschluss with Nazi Germany.
 After seeing how the Nazi flag was shown at the university building, he pronounced this the "Happiest moment of his life".
-The new regime honored him with the newly created post of "Honorary Senator" of the University - an honour that was rescinded after the Second World War, in 1945.
-A letter of recommendation for the Goethe Prize points out how Abel had always "fought in the first line" against the "Judaification" of the University.
+The new regime honored him with the newly created post of "Honorary Senator" of the university - an honour that was rescinded after the Second World War, in 1945.
+A letter of recommendation for the Goethe Prize points out how Abel had always "fought in the first line" against the "Judaification" of the university.
 After the war, he was once again forced into retirement along with other prominent Nazi professors and spent his last days in Mondsee, then known as something of a "Nazi colony".